qc316/slate/source/index.html.md

 # Introduction

 Welcome to the Watereen API documentation page !
 You can use our API to access Watereen gateway API endpoints, which can get information on the network status and all the sensors related data.
-You can view Curl the code example related to each endpoint in the dark area to the right, so you just have to copy-paste the command in a terminal to test it.
+You can view the Curl code example related to each endpoint in the dark area to the right, you just have to copy-paste the command in a bash terminal to test it.

-Please free to contact us for any information you may need at [Support](mailto:quentin@watereen.com)
+Please free to contact us for any information you may need by sending us an [email](mailto:quentin@watereen.com)

 # Authentication